bhavi-p/PacMan/README.md

 Clone the project and run index.html

 ## Roadmap of Future
-I would like to make the UI more game like and add stylized buttons and maybe more options for the user to manipulate the game
+I would like to make the UI more game like and add stylized buttons and maybe more options for the user to manipulate the game and a PacMan counter

 ## License
 [MIT License](/LICENSE).